m-shilpa/EVA4/Session 5/README.md

 **Analysis:**

 * Model achieved the target accuracy only once.

-# Code 5
+* Adding more capacity to the model by introducing an extra layer has shown improvements in test accuracy.
+Maybe make slight changes to the architecture can push the model to achieve 99.4 consistently in more no. of epochs.
+Should try increasing the capacity of model a little more.

+<a href="https://github.com/mshilpaa/EVA4/blob/master/Session%205/Code%205.ipynb"><h1>Code 5</h1></a>

 **Target:**
+* Increased capacity of model by using 1x1 after GAP.
-*  Instead of using 3x3 kernel to reduce no. of channels to 10 in the layer before GAP, use a 1x1 kernel.
+* Earlier i was using 3x3 kernel to reduce no. of channels to 10 in the layer before GAP, but now used a 1x1 kernel to do the same.
-* When 1x1 used after GAP acts like an FC
+* 1x1 acts like a fully connected layer when used after GAP which helps in better classification of the dataset than when used GAP as last layer.
+So used the 1x1 kernel after GAP.

 **Result:**
 * Parameters: 9,844